-The Service concurs with the National Park Service's (NPS) determination that approving Wilderness Management Plans for eight wilderness areas on NPS and Bureau of Land Management lands "may affect, but is not likely to adversely affect" the desert tortoise.
-Our concurrence is based on the following:
+Management lands "may affect, but is not likely to adversely affect" the desert tortoise.
+Our

-- The net effects of the proposed action on the desert tortoise are anticipated to beneficial. - Most actions will not involve take of desert tortoise and involve establishing: entry points to wilderness, turn-around areas, parking areas, sign and kiosk installation, etc. - Any actions that would involve substantial surface disturbance and any potential to involve take of desert tortoise will be evaluated by NPS and/or BLM and the appropriate level of consultation will be followed which may involve formal consultation with the Service. - Measures have been proposed by NPS and BLM to avoid adverse effects to desert tortoise as stated on page 4 of this form, including pre-disturbance surveys, provision of a desert tortoise education program, implementation of speed limits, rehabilitation of disturbed areas, and implementation of a litter-control program.
+- Most actions will not involve take of desert tortoise and involve establishing: entry points to wilderness, turn-around areas, parking areas, sign and kiosk installation, etc. - Any actions that would involve substantial surface disturbance and any potential to involve take of desert tortoise will be evaluated by NPS and/or BLM and the appropriate level of consultation will be followed which may involve formal consultation with the - Measures have been proposed by NPS and BLM to avoid adverse effects to desert tortoise as stated on page 4 of this form, including pre-disturbance surveys, provision of a desert tortoise education program, implementation of speed limits, rehabilitation of disturbed areas, and implementation of a litter-control program.